marksmccann/froyo/docs/advanced/typechecking-state.md

 # Typechecking State

-This guide explains how to add runtime type-checking to component state.
+This guide explains how to add runtime type-checking for a component's state.

 ## Introduction